StepNeverStop/RLs/README.md

     - Box/Discrete -> Tuple(Discrete, Discrete, Discrete)
 - MultiAgent training.
 One brain controls multiple agents.
 - MultiBrain training.
 Brains' model should be same algorithm or have the same learning-progress(perStep or perEpisode).
-- MultiImage input.
-Images should have the same input format, like `[84, 84, 3]` (only for ml-agents).
+- MultiImage input(only for ml-agents).
+Images will resized to same shape before store into replay buffer, like `[84, 84, 3]`.
 - Four types of ReplayBuffer, Default is ER:
     - ER
     - n-step ER